 This feature uses open-source machine learning (TensorFlow) to automatically bounce your traffic around Perfect Privacy’s network before exiting via the best possible server location.
 This dynamic multi-hop routing ensures that the exit node used by a subscriber differs depending on which service their traffic is bound for.
 As a result, the VPN IP address that is visible to each internet service they use is different.

 NeuroRouting can be set up to work either with OpenVPN or IPsec and must be set up server-side.
-This means that NeuroRouting can be set up to work for every instance of the VPN, and will work by default for all your traffic if you install Perfect Privacy VPN directly on your WiFi router.
+This means that NeuroRouting can be set up to work for every instance of the VPN, and will work by default for all your traffic if you install Perfect Privacy VPN directly on a VPN-enabled router.

 While this feature has previously been compared to Tor by some reviewers (due to the way it works dynamically and automatically to bounce a user’s traffic via various nodes), it should be noted that this feature helps to provide added privacy; but not anonymity.
 This is because unlike with Tor, Perfect Privacy does all the routing to bare metal servers under its control.
 And while it does not store any logs of what its users do while connected to its servers - it is possible that the firm could monitor traffic in real-time as it passes through its network.